-Holiday mystery: Letters to Santa arrive at New York City apartment every year
+Holiday Mystery: Letters to Santa arrive at New York City apartment every year

 "At first I thought it was kind of weird, but that was before I saw a real letter and when we got our first letter, it was exciting," McKernan said.

-Click here if you would like to become an elf and help spread some holiday cheer.
+If you would like to spread some holiday cheer and become an "Elf", visit their website!

 More Videos